bluesky-social/atproto/packages/schemas/README.md

 // a valid record with an unsupported-but-optional extension
 // ---------------------------------------------------------
-const res5 = ublogValidator.validate({
+const res5 = postValidator.validate({
-  $type: 'blueskyweb.xyz:UBlog',
+  $type: 'com.example.post',
   text: 'Hello, world!',
   createdAt: '2022-06-28T22:17:33.459Z',
   $ext: {
-    'other.org:Poll': { // <-- we don't understand this type
+    'org.other.poll': { // <-- we don't understand this type
       $required: false, // <-- ...but it's not required
-      $fallback: {
-        en: 'This zeet includes a poll which this application does not support.', },
+      $fallback: 'This post includes a poll which this application does not support.',
       question: "Do you like ADX's schemas system?",
       answers: ['yes', 'no', 'eh'],
     },